Stephenabcba/java/STS/notes.md

       - `@Valid`: we are running validations
       - `BindingResult result`: we can use it to check for errors
         - **Important**: The `BindingResult` parameter must be immediately following the annotated `@ModelAttribute` parameter.
+    - After validations, it's ok to render on a POST method
+      - the data is not actually sent to the database unless it was valid
+      - the use does not lose the information that they have already entered
     - adding to `BookController.java` in controllers package
     ``` java
     @GetMapping("/books/new")